jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 - `aws codecommit create-repository --repository-name cloudguard-serverless-cicd-codepipeline --repository-description "CloudGuard Serverless CICD Pipeline Demo Pipeline"`

 Then you'll need to do 'git clone your codepipline reop' via either SSH or HTTP.
 It'll be an empty repository first.
-Then you will need to download the soure files (zip) into your local repo.
+Then you will need to download the soure files (zip) into your local repo [here](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html)

 - Unzip the source files
 - Remove the zip file